-With internet penetration walking its steps slowly in the lesser known regions of the country, the Indian population hooked on to the web is all set to explode.
+In spite of slow penetration of the internet in the lesser known regions of the country, the Indian population hooked on to the web is all set to explode.

 So, as I paint a rosy picture for all you with this fact, I am forced to take your gaze to a scenario much in contrast to what I speak.